Using the Network Analyzer

-Below the Custom window buttons is a Add Channel button ().
+Below the Custom window buttons is the Add Channel button ().
 Click this button to add a new channel to the plot, including reference channels, which can be used to compare saved data to the capture.

-Below the Custom/Add channel buttons are the Channel 1 and channel 2 configuration windows.
+Below the Custom/Add channel buttons are the channel configuration windows.
 By default, the Offset and Gain parameters are set to 0 volts and 1x, respectively.
 To change these values click on or type in the Offset or Gain fields, respectively.

 3.3 Plot Pane

 The plot pane displays data captured on the analog input channels during the stimulus sweep.
 The horizontal axis of the plot represents the sample frequency.
 The vertical axis in the top plot represents the gain of the circuit.
 The vertical axis in the bottom plot represents the phase shift imposed on the test signal by the circuit under test.

 A status indicator in the top left corner of the plot pane displays whether the Network Analyzer is running (“Stop”/“Running”).
 While a sweep is underway, the progress is shown.
 While stopped, information about the sweep being displayed is shown, including sample count, frequency range, and a timestamp.

 3.3.1 Plot - Utilities